mikedewar/resume/README.md

 Profile
 =======

 I build products based on algorithms, powered by data.
-I love bringing advanced techniques from data science together with mission-driven experts in order to build next generation products in novel domains.
+I bring advanced techniques from data science together with mission-driven experts in order to build next generation products in novel domains.